Leooo-Shen/KDTree/performance_analysis/performance_anaylsis.md

 ## Analysis
 1. The slowest part of the code is to construct kd-tree from loaded data, which takes up about % % % while using the small, middle, large dataset respectively.
-It is caused by many `new` opeations during construction.
-We tried to replace them with smart pointers, but this introduces undesired issues in constructing that need more time for further invesitagion.
+It is caused by many `new` operations during construction.
+We tried to replace them with smart pointers, but this introduces undesired issues in constructing that need more time for further investigation.

 2. Loading data from csv file is the second slowest operation within the code.
-Futher improvement can be done by usling multi-thread techniques.
+Further improvement can be done by using multi-thread techniques.

 3. Finding minimum is fast once the tree is successfully constructed.
 This proves the validaty of KD-Tree to fast data searching speed.